 I was severely injured by someone acting recklessly on an ice rink last month and would like to sue the other skater and possibly the rink.
-Unfortunately, I don't have the money to pay an attorney up front.
+Unfortunately, I don't have the money to pay an attorney to represent me.
 How do I find a lawyer who will agree to get paid out of the award and take a lawsuit on contingency?

-Not all lawyers will take contingency cases because they require an attorney to do a significant amount of work without pay—at least for an extended period.
-Even if it's a winning case, some attorneys aren't financially set up to take on such matters.
+Not all lawyers will take contingency cases, since they require a significant amount of work without pay for an extended period.
+Even if it's a winning case, some attorneys might not be financially prepared to take it on.
 They need the flow of paying clients to cover office costs and other expenses.

-Some of the best ways to find a lawyer who will work on contingency include the following:
+Some of the best ways to find a lawyer who will work on contingency include:

 Typical sorts of cases that lawyers will take on a contingency fee include those involving:

-A lawyer evaluating a possible contingency fee will make an educated guess about how complicated the case will be and how much time it will take.
-Lawyers are most likely to take matters on contingency if they think that the expected recoveries are significant enough to make it worth their while.
+A lawyer evaluating a possible contingency fee will make an educated guess about how complicated the case will be and how long it will take.
+Lawyers are most likely to take matters on contingency if they think the expected recoveries are significant enough to make it worthwhile.

 Once you find an attorney willing to take a case on a contingency basis, ask questions.
 Not only is it essential to be confident in the lawyer's expertise, but it's also good practice to inquire about:

-Keep in mind that it isn't ethical for an attorney to change the fee agreement unilaterally (without your consent).
-Also, a client should be advised to seek counsel from an independent attorney before agreeing to any changes to be sure that the amendment is in the client's best interests.
+Keep in mind that it isn't ethical for an attorney to change the fee agreement unilaterally or without your consent.
+Also, a client should be advised to seek counsel from an independent attorney before agreeing to any changes to ensure the amendment is in the client's best interests.

 For more information, read What You Should Expect From a Lawyer.